ChiragSaini/Traffic-Sign-Teller-App/README.md

 <img src="image_selected.jpg" width="200">

 ### Result of prediction
-Note: Since there is been a api call, there can be little bit of delay in getting result and since i have not and loading screen, so you stay on the base screen.
+Note: Since there is been a api call, there can be little bit of delay in getting result and since i have not configured a loading screen, so you stay on the base screen.
 Will fix this issue in near future.

 <img src="result.jpg" width="200">